 Sunday School is offered during this worship gathering, and a special Children's Message is also featured.

 Communion is observed every Sunday.
-A traditional community liturgy is used the first Sunday of each month, and the "Table Prayer" liturgy is used on the third Sunday each month.
+A traditional communion liturgy is used the first Sunday of each month, and the "Table Prayer" liturgy is used on the third Sunday each month.
 Other Sundays are a simple, spoken communion observance.

 11:30 a.m. - Servicio en Español

-Worship in Spanish is balance of traditional, casual and expressive worship.
+Worship in Spanish is a balance of traditional, casual and expressive worship.
 We sing hymns, folk and contemporary worship songs led by our musicians.

 Sunday School for children is offered (in English) during this gathering.
 Communion is observed every Sunday.